 If you’ve decided that a CMS is what will suit your needs best, then below are the 5 best ecommerce CMS available in the market at the moment.
 The most important factors which will come into consideration when zeroing in on the CMS would be the availability of extensions, availability of support, functionality, customizability and the cost of development and maintenance.
 All of them are open source and have free community versions and paid enterprise versions.

-WooCommerce is a Wordpress platform used for building ecommerce websites and now almost 22% of the top 1 million ecommerce websites are hosted on it, making it the most popular platform.
+WooCommerce is a Wordpress platform used for building ecommerce websites and now almost 26% of the top 1 million ecommerce websites are hosted on it (and 32% of ecommerce websites in India), making it the most popular platform.
 A large number of Wordpress themes have the WooCommerce functionality built-in.
 The plugin provides almost all the features that are available in the other open-sources CMS’ listed here.
 WooCommerce might work out more user-friendly and cost-effective for smaller businesses as well as for those familiar with Wordpress.

 osCommerce is one of the earliest open-source platforms available, it has a huge support base and a very active forum, though some users find that updates to the platform have not kept up with the times.